-- Students for the Office Information Systems program must have the academic preparedness and commitment to meet the rigorous course work for the program. - Students must follow the Recommended Sequence of Courses AND achieve a grade of "C" or better in all program courses to progress through the program.
+- Students for the Office Information Systems program must have the academic preparedness and commitment to meet the rigorous course work for the program. - Students should follow the Recommended Sequence of Courses.

 Office Information Systems: E-Business OIS: E-Business College Certificate Recommended Sequence of Courses